Frequently Asked Questions (FAQ)?

 8. What facilities does the gym provide?

-The gym provides a range of functional training equipment, a climbing wall, boxing bags, sweat towels, water stations, as well as changing rooms and shower facilities.
+The gym provides a range of functional training equipment, a climbing wall, boxing area, obstacle course, track, rigs, lifting platforms, sweat towels, water stations, as well as changing rooms and shower facilities.
 (See facilities)

 9. Must I bring my own sweat towel?